What is Fairfield County House?

 From Our Executive Director

-Fairfield County House has been open for over a year.
+Fairfield County House has been opened for almost two a years.
 I am honored to experience an environment where warmth, compassion, and love abound daily.
 To bear witness to the meaningful time spent between residents, their families, and our staff has made this leadership position a great blessing.

 Fairfield County House helps our residents leave this world surrounded by family and friends in a supportive environment.
 We encourage joy in sadness and laughter in sorrow.
 We believe and support all those that come in the belief that there is still a lot of living to do here!